 Above: Green Arrow indicates Medial Plication, Red arrow indicates Lateral Release

 Sometimes correction of the underlying bone is required to fix the mechanics which are driving the kneecap to dislocate.
-The two major conditions which are treated this way are rotational problems in the femur (thighbone), or if the tendon which joins the kneecap to the tibia (shinbone) is positioned towards the outside, rather than being in the middle.
+The major conditions which are treated with knee stabilisation surgery, are rotational problems in the femur (thighbone), height of the patella tendon or if the tendon which joins the kneecap to the tibia (shinbone) is positioned towards the outside, rather than being in the middle.
 If there is a significant underlying deformity and the bone is not considered, over time a purely soft tissue procedure may fail as the cause of the dislocation may not be addressed.

 Tibial Tuberosity (Tubercle) Transfer

 The tibial tuberosity is the part of the shinbone that the patella tendon inserts into.
 If it is positioned too far laterally (towards the outside) it can pull the kneecap out of joint.
-This procedure involves an incision on the inside of the knee, the tibial bone is cut, and repositioned, then it is held in place with 2 or 3 screws.
+This type of patella stabilisation surgery involves an incision on the inside of the knee, the tibial bone is cut, and repositioned, then it is held in place with 2 or 3 screws.

 If abnormal rotation of the femur or tibia is contributing to the deforming forces upon the kneecap, then re-alignment of these bones may be required to alleviate these forces.
-This is more major surgery, as it involves cutting the femur or tibia, and using plates or rods to hold them in place until healing occurs.
+This type of patellofemoral stabilisation is more major surgery, as it involves cutting the femur or tibia, and using plates or rods to hold them in place until healing occurs.